lux-u-tenebris/staying-alive-in-2025/README.md

 - The Alt-Right Playbook: <https://www.youtube.com/watch?v=4xGawJIseNY>
 - Bad Faith: <https://en.wikipedia.org/wiki/Bad_faith>
 - The Paradox of Tolerance: <https://en.wikipedia.org/wiki/Paradox_of_tolerance>
   - The paradox is resolved by incorporating tolerance into the social contract.
 People who are anti-tolerance are excluded
+- The German Experience between 1933 and 1945: <https://press.uchicago.edu/Misc/Chicago/511928.htm>

 ## News